1. THE ARTIST MAY CONSTRUCT THE WORK

 Weiner’s particular contribution to conceptual art was in his use of language.
 He is best known for his ‘statements’ of which this work is an example.
 Weiner’s statements do not have any particular physical form in themselves.
 They exist as language with the potential to be displayed in any typeface, colour, size or medium, or acted out.
 Weiner’s statements have taken the form of text inscribed in gallery or public spaces, spoken dialogue in audio and video works, printed matter including books and posters, musical lyrics and even tattoos.
 Weiner defines the medium of his statements as ‘language + the material referred to’, emphasising the flexibility of the presentation of his works and the limitations of language.

-GROUND DOWN (&) JUST ON THE OTHER SIDE is one of five statement works (Tate T12006-T12010) that come under the umbrella title SPHERES OF INFLUENCE.
+CROSSED OVER (&) JUST ON THE OTHER SIDE is one of five statement works (Tate T12006-T12010) that come under the umbrella title SPHERES OF INFLUENCE.
 SPHERES OF INFLUENCE also comprise two open edition posters (Tate P20269-P20270).
 These works were first shown at Weiner’s solo show at the Institute of Contemporary Arts, London in 1991.
 Tate acquired the entire installation in 2005.

 In a television interview screened during the ICA exhibition, Weiner described the genesis of the SPHERES OF INFLUENCE works.
 He said: